RohanKatgave/Excursion/README.md

 The web page advertises a mobile app that helps users record and share their experiences.
 It will utilize video and landscape imagery to set the scene and entice potential customers into using the product.

 Tools Required:
-HTML
+HTML,
-CSS
+CSS,
-Command Line Interface
+Command Line Interface,
-Git
+Git,
-GitHub
+GitHub.